qurbat/blocked-hosts/README.md

 ./act-blocktest.sh compiled_block_list.txt
 ```

-**Note:** The script expects a response of `IN A 49.205.171.200` to identify a blocked host.
+**Note:** The script expects a response of `IN A 49.205.171.200` for identifying blocked hosts.
 If you intend to run the script using the network of an Internet service provider other than ACT, you will have to modify the expected response for identifying a blocked host on [line 16](https://github.com/qurbat/act-censorship/blob/main/blocktest.sh#L16) accordingly.

 #### MassDNS
 [MassDNS](https://github.com/blechschmidt/massdns) can be used to query a sizeable number of hostnames with speed.
 The responses from these DNS queries can then be used to extraploate blocked hosts.